gvwilson/thirdbit/src/fiction/iffy/index.md

 using a pair of black plastic straps to fasten down her arms.

 She wanted to struggle,
-but her body wouldn't pay attention to her.
+but nothing below her neck would pay attention to her.
 She had a moment to wonder if she was going to wet herself, and then the status lights on the superconducting ring came on and the ring began to hum a deep bass tone.